 Crawford House, Gibbs Brook Dam – If you are familiar with New Hampshire’s forgotten grand resorts, then you know the historic Crawford House in Carroll.
-In 1828 Abel Crawford and his son, Ethan Allen built the Notch House near Elephant’s Head.
+In 1828 Abel Crawford and his son, Ethan Allen, built the Notch House near Elephant’s Head.
 It was destroyed by fire in 1854.
-The first Crawford House was built in the 1850s and destroyed by fire in 1859.
+The first Crawford House was built in the 1850s and destroyed by fire on April 30, 1859.
 And the second Crawford House, seen above in 1906, was built in 1859.
 It burned to the ground in November 1977.
-The history of the Crawford House property is a little confusing because some historians refer to the Notch House as the “first Crawford House” while others do not.
+Because some historians refer to the Notch House as the “first Crawford House”, the history of the Crawford House property is a little confusing.

 Numerous improvements were made to the Crawford House over the years.
 And at one point Saco Lake was enlarged and deepened (M.F.
 Sweetser’s 1876 White Mountains: a handbook for travellers guide).
 The resort was known worldwide, and notable guests include Daniel Webster, Henry David Thoreau, Nathaniel Hawthorne, Ralph Waldo Emerson, Thomas Starr King, and a few presidents.